peasant98/NBA-Stats-Cherry-Picker/README.md

 With the awesome NBA Stats API!

-Requires Python3.7 or above.
+Requires `python3.6` or above, so make sure to have that.

 ## Data

-There is a dataset available (but beware, lots of missing data from the way older years) online [here](https://nba-data-bucket.s3-us-west-2.amazonaws.com/all_players.csv).
+There is a dataset available (but beware, missing data from the way older years, such as Wilt Chamberlains's time) online [here](https://nba-data-bucket.s3-us-west-2.amazonaws.com/all_players.csv).
 This dataset contains every registered game from every player to play in the NBA.

 You can use this csv with a separate project as well, and is also recommended.
 The format is that each row is of the form